opencelium/opencelium/docs/gettinginvolved/installation.rst

 	| - change MariaDB root user to opencelium and set password
 	| - change password of neo4j user

 	Just in case you are using SSL add certs to the ssl section.
 It has to be a p12 keystore file with password!!.
-If you just have key and pem you can create a p12 as follows:For SSL, add certs to the "Webserver configuration section".
+If you just have key and pem you can create a p12 as follows:

 	.. code-block:: sh